 A loan is a contract between a borrower and a lender in which the borrower receives an amount of money (principal) which he is obligated to pay back later.
 Thousands of loans have been invented since its creation.
 By the way of payback, most loans can be categorized into the following:

 - Pay back a fixed amount periodically, until it matures.
 Many consumer loans fall into this category, such as mortgages, auto loans, student loans, etc.

 - Pay back everything in the end—in other words, when the loan matures, the borrower is obligated to pay the principal plus interest back to the lender in one bulk payment.
 Many commercial loans fall into this category.

 - Pay back a fixed amount (the face value for bond) in the end—for example, when the loan matures, the borrower pays a fixed amount back to the lender.
 At the outset, the borrower receives the fixed amount minus the interest.
 Most bonds fall into this category.

-Calculator for Paying Back a Monthly Fixed Amount
+Calculator for Paying Back a Fixed Amount Periodically

 Calculator for Paying Back Altogether in the End